 1 oil plant

-The last 34% of emissions in Alabama comes other sources
+The last 34% of Alabama's climate pollution comes from other sources...

 Learn how to electrify your own machines and pass local policy to electrify the restTake Action